drivera123/LDRS591/_pages/unit-2-learning-activities.md

  	<li>Read chapter 7 in the Badke (2017) text.</li>
  	<li>Go to the link <a href="http://libguides.twu.ca/library_research/home">http://libguides.twu.ca/library_research/home</a> and click "<a href="http://libguides.twu.ca/library_research/skills">How to develop research skills</a>."
 Begin by watching all of the video tutorials under the section "upgrading your research skills."
 There are several short videos in this section on Boolean searches, search history, and other search techniques.</li>
  	<li>Next, watch the two videos in the section "using the web."
 There are two short videos on <a href="https://vimeo.com/160915822/0661b2b1c2">using google scholar</a> and <a href="https://vimeo.com/162602381/1b0d684fb6">assessing online resources</a> in this section.</li>
- 	<li>Create a new blog post, and describe what sources of information you will use the most to conduct research on your topic.
+ 	<li>Create a new blog post (250-500 words), and describe what sources of information you will use the most to conduct research on your topic.
 How will you evaluate these sources to make sure they are credible and reliable sources of information?</li>
 </ul>
 Make sure you add a link to this page in your post.
-This post should be between 250-500 words.
 <h5>Categories for this post:</h5>
 <ul>
  	<li>ldrs591</li>